codescape/jira-multiple-subtasks/docs/syntax.md

 category: User Guide
 ---

-This document explains the syntax to create tasks with Multiple Subtasks for Jira.
+This page explains the syntax to create subtasks using Multiple Subtasks for Jira.

 * Table of Contents
 {:toc}

-## Simple Syntax
+### Simple Syntax

 To create three simple subtasks just have three lines starting with the `-` followed by the summary of each subtask: